-We are dependent on BMS for the successful development and commercialization of ABECMA and bb21217.
-If BMS does not devote sufficient resources to the commercialization and further development of ABECMA and the development of bb21217, is unsuccessful in its efforts, or chooses to terminate its agreements with us, our business will be materially harmed.
+We are dependent on BMS for the successful development, commercialization and manufacture of Abecma.
+If BMS does not devote sufficient resources to the commercialization, manufacture and further development of Abecma, is unsuccessful in its efforts, or chooses to terminate its agreements with us, our business will be materially harmed.